QuantumIntelligenceSociety/QIO/README.md

 QIO (pronounced “key-o”) is a next-generation Quantum Language Model (QLM) architecture, designed to build the ultimate form of intelligence ever created:

 Quantum-powered Artificial Superintelligence.
 In our framework, we call this: Artificial Ultraintelligence (AUI).
+In other words, QASI = UAI.

 ### 🧠 What is AUI?
 > "Let an ultra-intelligent machine be defined as a machine that can far surpass all the intellectual activities of any man however clever."